Xophmeister/jsSelecta/README.md

 `John Doe` and the `age` field equals `25`.
 (Note that the type safe equality operator (`===`) is used, unless specified otherwise.)

-We can combine these arbitrarily.
+We can combine these arbitrarily and jsSelecta will assess the logic using short-circuit evaluation.
 So, for example, if we want to search for all males who are 25 and all females who are 22, we might write:

     selecta(data).where({gender: 'male', age: 25},